 How we work

-The role of the national nodes is to contribute to INCF’s federated, global neuroinformatics infrastructure through the development of tools, infrastructure, and expertise, as well as provide training opportunities in neuroinformatics and promote neuroinformatics as a discipline within the national nodes.
+The role of the members is to contribute to INCF’s federated, global neuroinformatics infrastructure through the development of tools, infrastructure, and expertise, as well as provide training opportunities in neuroinformatics and promote neuroinformatics as a discipline within the member networks.

 The 6 governing councils of the network, composed of representatives from the national nodes, represent the thought leadership of the INCF network and are responsible for setting the priorities of the network in terms of science, training, and infrastructure, as well as setting the strategic vision for the organization.